 You want to seek monetary relief as provided under the domestic violence act, so you have to prove that you are an aggrieved person as the result of domestic violence.
-You have to fulfil conditions mentioned under section 3 of DV Act.
+You have to fulfil conditions mentioned under section 3 of the DV Act.
 Section 3 of the DV Act defines domestic violence as

 Definition of domestic violence – For the purposes of this Act, any act omission or commission or conduct of the respondent shall constitute domestic violence in case it-

-(a) harms or injuries or endangers the health, safety, life, limp or well-being whether mental or physical, of the aggrieved person or tends to do so and includes causing physical abuse, sexual, verbal and emotional abuse and economic abuse; or
+(a) harms or injuries or endangers the health, safety, life, limb or well-being whether mental or physical, of the aggrieved person or tends to do so and includes causing physical abuse, sexual, verbal and emotional abuse and economic abuse; or

 (b) harasses, harms, injuries or endangers the aggrieved person with a view to coerce her or any other person related to her to meet any unlawful demand for any dowry or other property or valuable security; or

 (c) has the effect of threatening the aggrieved person or any person related to her by any conduct mentioned in clause (a) or clause (b); or(d) otherwise injuries or causes harm, whether physical or mental, to the aggrieved person.